LT-Schmiddy/mm-ez-text-replacement-utils/docs/EZTR Printf Functions.md

 ### `\xBF` Termination {#bf_termination}

-Because message strings use the `\0` null character as an indicator to
+Message strings do not use the `\0` null character to terminate, as is done in standard ASCII.
+Therefore, the `format` argument of any of EZTR's printf functions will need to be purposefully terminated with `\xBF` by the programmer.

-See \ref the_message_buffer for more information.
+See \ref the_message_buffer for more information on message control codes and massage termination.

 ### Pipe-Escaped Byte Syntax {#pipe_escaped_bytes}